Charlie Blackmon Preview, Player Props: Rockies vs. Blue Jays

-The Colorado Rockies, including Charlie Blackmon (.467 on-base percentage in past 10 games, 89 points above season-long percentage), battle starter Hyun-Jin Ryu and the Toronto Blue Jays at Coors Field, Friday at 8:40 PM ET.
+Charlie Blackmon and his .432 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Toronto Blue Jays and Yusei Kikuchi on September 2 at 8:10 PM ET.

 Charlie Blackmon Game Info & Props vs. the Blue Jays